Yokopa/hospital-stay-discharge-prediction/cluster/README.md

 This folder contains bash scripts to run the analysis on the cluster.
-The scripts are numbered to indicate the order in which they should be executed.
+The scripts are numbered to indicate the order in which they have been executed.

 > Note: The Python scripts for the analysis are located in the `src/` folder.